NIkkiDC/Tic-Tac-Toe/README.md

 Depending on which button u select you will go to the second page will be a page that is telling u to just accept the rules of the game so u can play
 The other button is just a button so u can actually play the game.

+Description: The site has a total of three pages.
+The first page is the home page.
+The homepage displays the rules.
+After the user has viewed the rules they will then have to select a button.
+Confirming if they agree to the rules or not.
+If they do not accept the rules, they will then be taken to a seperate page, that will scold them.
+The page is a boring page that has information about the games history.
+It also tells the user that they are diffcult since they did not just accept the rules.
+The third, and final page is the actual game.
+On the page where the game is the user has access to a score tracker-- to inform them of who has won previous games, as well as informs them who currently won, and if it is a tie.

 Create a div container so tht u can create the tictac toe board.

 <div class="container-nine">